Skip to main content

 Liberian Institute of Certified Public Accountants (LICPA)

-In addition to being a member of IFAC, LICPA is a member of the Association of Accountancy Bodies of West Africa and the Pan African Federation of Accountants.
+LICPA is affiliated with regional accountancy organizations, including the Association of Accountancy Bodies in West Africa and the Pan African Federation of Accountants.

 Adoption of International Standards